-Hannya, Noh Theatre Mask of a Woman turned into Demon
+Hannya, Noh Theatre Mask of a Woman Turned into Demon, 20th century

-Title: Han’nya (mask of a woman turned into demon)
+Title: Han’nya (noh mask of a woman turned into demon)

 Date: 20th century

 Size: 21.5 x 17.5 cm; Horns length: 10.5 cm

 Carved and painted hinoki (cypress).
 Polychrome pigments and gesso over wood.
 Eyes and teeth painted with gold pigment.
 Well-worn with external areas showing aged wood patina.
 Scratches throughout the surface.
 Pigment chipped in a few areas.
 Seal on the back.
 With fabric pouch.

 Original Japanese antique.